 - the setting-up of the framework and the timetable for the deployment of a common national infrastructure and an interoperable smart metering that promote the participation, in an active manner, of the consumers to the electricity market, respectively to the gas market;

 - granting of the guaranteed access to the networks for energy produces from renewable energy sources, subject to meeting the requirements of reliability and safety;

 - ensuring the independence of the regulator enabling it to take independent decisions; granting incentives for using the network and other ancillary services falls under the duties of the regulator;

 - the setting-up of the legal framework enabling the control of a transmission system operator by a non-member country of the European Union.

 Thanks to our sound technical expertise and to our experience, Wildgen is best placed to assist you in any legal, tax, and litigation issue related to energy law.

-For any further information regarding tax aspects, please feel free to contact David Maria, Partner.
+For any further information, please feel free to contact David Maria, Partner.